ntrezowan/the-plain/_posts/2018-08-02-Configure F5 for Splunk.md

 ```
 user@f5serv1:Active:In Sync] ~ # tcpdump -A -nni vlan1 host 10.10.10.1 and port 9515
 ```
-While tcpdump is running, open another terminal and run the following and check if this log shows in tcpdump outout.
+While tcpdump is running, open another terminal and run the following and check if this log shows in tcpdump output.
 Also check /var/log/ltm and search in Splunk server with `HOST=f5serv1* DUMPLING`.
 ```
 user@f5serv1:Active:In Sync] ~ # logger -p local0.notice "DUMPLING”
 ```